WafflesExploits/Academy/README.md

 </h1>

 <h3 align="center">
-  A comprehensive fitness app built with C# and .NET Framework
+  A comprehensive fitness & nutrition app built with C# and .NET Framework
 </h3>

 ## Overview

-Academy is a desktop fitness management application designed to help bodybuilders and fitness enthusiasts organize every aspect of their fitness journey.
+Academy is a desktop fitness & nutrition management application designed to help bodybuilders and fitness enthusiasts organize every aspect of their fitness journey.
 From workout planning to macro calculations and meal scheduling, Academy provides a complete suite of tools for managing your fitness goals.

 This project was developed to polish C# and SQLite skills while creating a practical, free tool for daily fitness & nutrition management.